datocms/react-datocms/docs/video-player.md

 | ---- | -------------- | ------------------ | ---------------------------------------------------------------- | ------- |
 | data | `Video` object | :white_check_mark: | The actual response you get from a DatoCMS `video` GraphQL query |         |

-Compared to the `<MuxPlayer />`, some prop default values are different on `<VideoPlayer />`
+Compared to the `<MuxPlayer />`, **some prop default values are different** on `<VideoPlayer />`

 - `disableCookies` is normally true, unless you explicitly set the prop to `false`
+- `preload` defaults to `metadata`, for an optimal UX experience together with saved bandwidth
 - the video height and width, when available in the `data` props, are used to set `{ aspectRatio: "[width] / [height]"}` for the `<MuxPlayer />`'s `style`

 All the other props are forwarded to the `<MuxPlayer />` component that is used internally.

 ## Advanced usage: the `useVideoPlayer` hook

-Despite we try our best to make the `<VideoPlayer />` suitable and easy to use for most normal use cases, there are situations where you may need to leverage the `<MuxPlayer />` directly (let's suppose you wrote your special wrapper component around the `<MuxPlayer />` and you need a bunch of props to pass).
+Even though we try our best to make the `<VideoPlayer />` suitable and easy to use for most normal use cases, there are situations where you may need to leverage the `<MuxPlayer />` directly (let's suppose you wrote your special wrapper component around the `<MuxPlayer />` and you need a bunch of props to pass).
 If that's the case, fill free to use the hook we provide: `useVideoPlayer`.

 `useVideoPlayer` takes data coming in the shape they are produced from DatoCMS API and return props that you can pass to the `<MuxPlayer />` component.
 That's pretty much what the `<VideoPlayer />` does internally.